Evidence-based medicine: Application of evidence in clinical settings

-Despite the emphasis on evidence-based medicine, unsafe or ineffective medical practices continue to be applied, because of patient demand for tests or treatments, because of failure to access information about the evidence, or because of the rapid pace of change in the scientific evidence.
-For example, between 2003 and 2017, the evidence shifted on hundreds of medical practices, including whether hormone replacement therapy was safe, whether babies should be given certain vitamins, and whether antidepressant drugs are effective in people with Alzheimer's disease.
-Even when the evidence unequivocally shows that a treatment is either not safe or not effective, it may take many years for other treatments to be adopted.
+Despite the emphasis on evidence-based medicine, unsafe or ineffective medical practices may occur.
+Contributing factors include clinicians not keeping up with or acting on current evidence, the rapid pace of scientific change, financial incentives, and patient demand for tests or treatments.
+Even when the evidence unequivocally shows that a treatment is either not safe or ineffective, it may take many years for other treatments to be adopted.

-There are many factors that contribute to lack of uptake or implementation of evidence-based recommendations.
-These include lack of awareness at the individual clinician or patient (micro) level, lack of institutional support at the organisation level (meso) level or higher at the policy (macro) level.
-In other cases, significant change can require a generation of physicians to retire or die and be replaced by physicians who were trained with more recent evidence.
+Several factors may contribute to lack of uptake or implementation of evidence-based recommendations.
+These include lack of awareness at the individual clinician or patient (micro) level, lack of institutional support at the organisation (meso) level or higher at the policy (macro) level.
+In other cases, significant change may require a generation of physicians to be replaced another trained with more recent evidence.

-Physicians may also reject evidence that conflicts with their anecdotal experience or because of cognitive biases – for example, a vivid memory of a rare but shocking outcome (the availability heuristic), such as a patient dying after refusing treatment.
-They may overtreat to "do something" or to address a patient's emotional needs.
-They may worry about malpractice charges based on a discrepancy between what the patient expects and what the evidence recommends.
-They may also overtreat or provide ineffective treatments because the treatment feels biologically plausible.

-It is the responsibility of those developing clinical guidelines to include an implementation plan to facilitate uptake.
-The implementation process will include an implementation plan, analysis of the context, identifying barriers and facilitators and designing the strategies to address them.
+Revision of clinical guidelines to include an implementation plan may facilitate the uptake of new procedures, including analysis of the context, identifying barriers and facilitators, and designing strategies to address them.